extide/Install-OpenSSH/README.md

 * Create a firewall rule to allow connection to the service remotely
 * Sets the default shell to powershell
 * Ensures that the permissionf or the Host keys and User keys of current user are correct
-  * This simply executes the FixHostFilePermissions.ps1 and FixUserFilePermissions.ps1 scripts included int he OpenSSH download
+  * This simply executes the FixHostFilePermissions.ps1 and FixUserFilePermissions.ps1 scripts included in the OpenSSH download
+* No mess will be left behind, all temporary downloaded files are automatically cleaned up.

 # Configurable Options